by Johnathan Arnold, Director of Media Ministry

 "No movement has been widely propagated or robustly sustained without media."

-Last month we released twenty-two articles on the Protestant Reformation.
+In October 2017, we released twenty-two articles on the Protestant Reformation.
 One pastor, recognizing the momentousness of the 500th Anniversary of the Reformation, but unsure what to share, used our resources to shape his Sunday morning message.
 A Sunday School teacher and a General Board member alike report consulting our resources for the Reformation Sunday celebration at their churches.

 Another Sunday School teacher commented on a particular article, "This helps me in discussing this topic with young people.
 Excellent viewpoint!
 Thank you!”
 Yet another pastor called one article "formative in his ministry."
 Shepherds, teachers, and laypeople alike need resources from a distinctly Wesleyan perspective that are grounded in the eternal Word of God and practically relevant for the culture in which we live.
 We are building a searchable library of resources that will serve as a tool for generations to come.